WindowsInfo/Install-Windows11-24H2-On-1GB-NoTPM-NoSecureBoot/README.md

-# Merging Method 2 (LabConfig Registry Hack) directly under Step 3 in a cleaner way

-final_readme_content = """
-# 💻 How to Install Windows 11 24H2 on 2GB RAM PC — No TPM | No Secure Boot | Bypass Methods
+💻 How to Install Windows 11 24H2 on 2GB RAM PC — No TPM | No Secure Boot | Bypass Methods

 This guide helps you install **Windows 11 24H2** on older PCs with only **2GB RAM**, **No TPM**, and **No Secure Boot**.
 It includes multiple bypass methods: **Rufus**, **Registry Hacks**, and **appraiserres.dll** tweaks.